 - To a description of benefits presented in an understandable manner.

-- To select a primary care physician and to have access to appropriate specialty care.
+- To select a primary care physician or primary care clinic, and to have access to appropriate specialty care.
 You have the right to a referral to a non-plan specialist for covered services if there is not a plan specialist who is reasonably available to treat your condition.

 - To have access to an OB/GYN provider.

 - To a minimum hospital stay of 48 hours following a normal delivery of a child or 96 hours following a cesarean delivery.
 The physician, in consultation with the mother, may discharge the mother and baby prior to the expiration of the minimum stay.